Marlins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Esteury Ruiz and the Oakland Athletics are ready for a matchup with Luis Arraez and the Miami Marlins on Saturday at 4:10 PM ET.
+Esteury Ruiz and the Oakland Athletics hit the field against Luis Arraez and the Miami Marlins on Sunday at 1:40 PM ET at LoanDepot park.

-Bookmakers list the Marlins as -210 favorites on the moneyline, while giving the underdog Athletics +170 moneyline odds to win.
-The over/under is 8.5 runs for the matchup.
+The Marlins are the favorite in this one, at -225, while the underdog Athletics have +180 odds to play spoiler.
+A 7.5-run over/under is set for this matchup.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.